byt3bl33d3r/CrackMapExec/README.md

   --kerb                Use Kerberos authentication.
 Grabs credentials from ccache file (KRB5CCNAME) based on target parameters
   --port {139,445}      SMB port (default: 445)
   --server {http,https}
-                        Use the selected server (defaults to http) --server-port PORT    Start the server on the specified port --fail-limit LIMIT    The max number of failed login attempts allowed per host (default: None) --gfail-limit LIMIT   The max number of failed login attempts allowed globally (default: None) --verbose             Enable verbose output
+                        Use the selected server (defaults to https) --server-port PORT    Start the server on the specified port --timeout TIMEOUT     Max timeout in seconds of each thread (default: 20) --fail-limit LIMIT    The max number of failed login attempts allowed per host (default: None) --gfail-limit LIMIT   The max number of failed login attempts allowed globally (default: None) --verbose             Enable verbose output